ElevenPaths/thethe/README.md

 git clone https://github.com/ElevenPaths/thethe.git
 ```

-Last, build the images and run the containers
+Then, build the images and run the containers

 ```bash
 docker-compose up -d